Peer Observation

 What is Peer Observation?

-Peer observation involves a group of three teachers, possibly from different subject areas, taking it in turns to observe and be observed in the course of a lesson, in order to give and receive specific feedback on their own teaching practices.
+peer observation involves a group of three lecturers, preferably from different disciplinary areas, who take turns to observe and be observed while delivering a lesson, in order to give and receive specific feedback on their teaching practices.

-Observing a colleague while giving a lesson is a valuable opportunity for professional growth that gives a different perspective on one's own teaching style, grasping and offering cues to innovate one's own teaching and sharing useful teaching practices to improve the students' learning experience.
+Peer observation during lessons is a valuable opportunity for professional growth that offers a different perspective on one’s own way of teaching, by identifying and offering ideas to innovate one’s teaching and by sharing useful teaching practices to improve the learning experience of students.

-It offers an opportunity to apply Active Learning in a real context and become more aware of one's own teaching action.
+It offers the opportunity to apply Active Learning in a real context and to become increasingly aware of one’s own teaching practice.

 It is also an opportunity to strengthen the academic community.

-All teachers who have attended a T4L course or workshop are welcome to participate in the project by registering in the following FORM (to request pairing with other colleagues).
+All teaching staff who have attended a T4L course or workshop are welcome to take part in the project by registering online (also to request to be matched with other teaching staff).

-In the Peer Observation Moodle you can find guidelines and support material for managing your triad.
+In Moodle Peer Observation, you can find the guidelines and support materials for managing your triad.

-You can obtain the Open Peer Observation Badge when you have been observed twice and observed four times, thus participating twice in the Peer Observation experience with two different triads.
+It is possible to obtain the Open Badge Peer Observation once you have been observed twice and have observed four times, thus taking part twice in the Peer Observation experience with two different triads.

 Teaching4Learning Project